Farama-Foundation/PettingZoo/README.md

 pistonball.manual_control([environment specs])
 ```

+Look at [the documentation] for individual environments to see which supports manual control and what the controls for a specific environment are.

 ### Random Demo

 For all renderable games games, including those that can't be played by humans, you easily can get an impression for them by watching a random policy control all the actions: